General validity of the exponential law for the effect of concentration polarization in reverse osmosis in a stirred-cell geometry, including an activity correction for 1:1 salt solutions: Theory for non-ideal solutions, including activity corrections - I

 With this effect included, Eq.~\eqref{eq_mass_balance_1} becomes

 which we can rewrite to

-where the definitions of Pe, $\xi$ and $k_\s{CP}$ are now based on $D_0$, not $D$.
+where the definitions of Pe, $\xi$, and $k_\s{CP}$ are now based on $D_0$, not $D$.
 Here, in Eq.~\eqref{eq_mass_balance_5} we do not make use of the factor \textit{y} because it would not simplify the problem.
 So this problem is no longer invariant with concentration \textit{c}, as it was in the theory of the last section that did not include an activity correction.
 There, a 10- or 100- or 1000-fold increase in concentration did not impact the assessment on the accuracy of the exponential law.
 That is different when an activity correction is included, where we do have a direct dependency on concentration, \textit{c}.
 Eq.~\eqref{eq_mass_balance_5} reduces to Eq.~\eqref{eq_mass_balance_2} for $\vartheta \! \to \! \!0$ or $c \! \to \!
 0$.

 We make a calculation for a perfect membrane (i.e., at $\xi \!= \!
-0$, the salt flux is $J\s{s}\!=\!
+0$ the salt flux is $J\s{s}\!=\!
 0$), at Pe-values up to $\text{Pe} \! = \!
 0.8$.
-This maximum value of Pe is reached at high water fluxes when feed salt concentration is low, see for instance Fig.~3C in ref.~\cite{Biesheuvel_2023}.
+In practice, this maximum value of Pe, which describes a high water flux, is only reached when the feed salt concentration is low, see for instance Fig.~3C in ref.~\cite{Biesheuvel_2023}.
 We compare the predicted membrane concentration, $c\s{m}$, with and without the activity effect, in the latter case by the use of the exponential law, Eq.~\eqref{eq_exp_2}.
-The zero salt flux at the surface leads to
+The zero salt flux at the membrane surface leads to

 which can be rewritten to the boundary condition

 which we will use in the numerical calculation.